soundpress/RulesOfNYC/docs/c27/index.rst

 (d) Each Covered Employer must post a Worker Notice Poster in a prominent and accessible place at each project, contract or building on which it performs Covered Work.
 The Worker Notice Poster must set forth the Wages and Supplements due for the Covered Work performed on that project, contract or building.

-(e) Each Independent Monitor contracted under real property tax law Section 421-a (16)(c) must submit one Project Wide Certified Payroll Report to the Bureau within one year of the Completion Date for each project that involves Covered Work.
+(e) Each Independent Monitor contracted under real property tax law § 421-a(16)(c) must submit one Project Wide Certified Payroll Report to the Bureau within one year of the Completion Date for each project that involves Covered Work.
 The Project Wide Certified Payroll Report must attach all Contractor Certified Payroll Reports submitted to the Independent Monitor, and must be signed and affirmed to be true under penalties of perjury by the Independent Monitor, based upon a review of the information contained in the attached Contractor Certified Payroll Reports.
 The Project Wide Certified Payroll Report must:

    1) Identify all Covered Employers that performed Covered Work on the project;